phoeniX-Digital-Design/phoeniX/README.md

 The core has undergone a complete design flow, including synthesis, routing, and post layout process, to become an Integrated Circuit using open-source tools, the [QFlow](http://opencircuitdesign.com/qflow/) and [Magic VLSI](http://opencircuitdesign.com/magic/) projects.
 The ASIC implementation was specifically carried out utilizing the `osu018 (TSMC 180nm)` Process Design Kit (PDK).
 </div>

-This repository contains an open source CPU under the [GNU V3.0 license](https://en.wikipedia.org/wiki/GNU_General_Public_License) and is free to use.
+This repository contains an open source CPU including RTL codes and assistant software, under the [GNU V3.0 license](https://en.wikipedia.org/wiki/GNU_General_Public_License) and is free to use.

 - Designed By : [Arvin Delavari](https://github.com/ArvinDelavari) and [Faraz Ghoreishy](https://github.com/FarazGhoreishy)
 - Contact us : arvin7807@gmail.com - farazghoreishy@gmail.com